PyConTH/www/site/pages/submit-talk.en.rst

 If you would be interested in advice, tips or suggestions for writing a great proposal, PyCon AU have two great articles::

-  - `PyConAU Talk proposal Tips <https://2017.pycon-au.org/program/proposal-tips/tips-writing-great-proposal/>`_
+  - `PyConAU Talk proposal Tips`_
-  - `PyConAU Detailed propsal help <https://2017.pycon-au.org/program/proposal-tips/proposal-tips-part-two/>`_
+  - `PyConAU Detailed proposal help`_

+.. _PyConAU Talk proposal Tips: https://2017.pycon-au.org/program/proposal-tips/tips-writing-great-proposal/
+.. _PyConAU Detailed proposal help: https://2017.pycon-au.org/program/proposal-tips/proposal-tips-part-two/

 If you would like feedback on your proposal
 -------------------------------------------